Skip to content

 java

-// E-commerce query: top 5 most expensive in-stock tech books
+// E-commerce: top 5 most expensive in-stock tech books

 JsonArray result = JsonQuery.from(inventory)